top of page

 At various times I coached junior high school & youth soccer as well as girls' softball, and I once even pitched to a busload of tourists on the Field of Dreams baseball field in Iowa.

 But wrestling is the sport that I loved the most.
-Not only was I a high school and college wrestler; I also coached college wrestling as a head coach or as an assistant coach for about thirty years.
+Not only was I a high school and college wrestler; I also coached college wrestling as a head coach or as an assistant coach for thirty years.

 Sadly, I have gotten too old to do these things anymore.
 I can still hike and fish and drink wine, so life is OK.
 Fortunately, I have not yet been diminished to the point of having to play golf.